rabbitmq/rabbitmq-delayed-message-exchange/README.md

 ## Project Maturity

-This plugin is considered to be **fairly stable and potential suitable for production use as long as the user is aware of its limitations**.
+The current design of this plugin is **mature and potential suitable for production use as long as the user is aware of its limitations and the intended use cases**.

-It had a few issues and one fundamental problem fixed in its ~ 5 years of existence.
-It is known to work reasonably well for some users.
-It also has **known limitations** (see a section below), including those related to the replication of delayed and messages and the number of delayed messages.

-This plugin is not commercially supported by Pivotal at the moment but it doesn't mean that it will be abandoned or team RabbitMQ is not interested in improving it in the future.
+This plugin is not commercially supported by VMware at the moment but it doesn't mean that it will be abandoned or team RabbitMQ is not interested in improving it in the future.
 It is not, however, a high priority for our small team.